EliasWatson/blog/src/content/post/jj_rebase_rename.md

 Now you'll just resolve the remaining conflicts on the new branch, which are the conflicts that would have been there even if the files weren't renamed.

-### Step 5 - Rebase the old branch
+### Step 5 - Rebase the original branch

-Rebase the old branch onto the latest version of main/master.
+Rebase the original branch onto the latest version of main/master.
 Ignore the conflicts, we're about to fix that.

 ### Step 6 - Copy the new branch back to the original branch